BigHummus69/old-site/README.md

 this is my site for my "projects"

-to nacogdoches and conroe isd students, may this find you
+to nacogdoches isd students, L, major l if you even look at this. also if you are, then that means my friends have spread the word. hope it dosen't get blocked...

-hummusman#0624 is my discord
+@hummusman69 is my discord

 i'll post unblocked stuff and websites here